wellcomecollection/iiif-builder/README.md

 Use port forwarding via the AWS bastion to access RDS instance, and the above connection-strings for credentials.

+> Run any migrations as the application user, or remember to grant privs to any new items

 ## Running

 The [`dotnet cli`](https://docs.microsoft.com/en-us/dotnet/core/tools/) can be used to run the apps outside of an IDE.